hottabych07/PythonLabs/README.md

 # PythonLabs

-Deep parser email addresses from the site
+Recursive link parser from the site